Director of Graduate Studies

-The Sociology Department provides a challenging and engaging environment for graduate training.
+The Sociology Department provides a challenging and engaging environment for students entering into our program.
 Entering cohorts typically range from 5-12 students per year.
 We provide competitive funding packages for all students we admit who need funding.
 The funding package includes a stipend for a 20-hour per week appointment as a graduate teaching assistant or research assistant, a waiver of tuition, and highly subsidized health insurance.

 Recent PhDs from our Department have obtained tenure-track positions at a variety of colleges and universities including Georgia Tech, University of Alabama--Birmingham, Dartmouth College, Oklahoma State University, Tulane University, University of Nebraska, Kansas State University, San Jose State University, Villanova University, Portland State University, Purdue University, Quinnipiac University, Emory University, University of Nevada at Las Vegas, Valdosta State University,Georgia State, CUNY Baruch College, CUNY Staten Island and Wisconsin-Milwaukee.
 Others have gained postdoctoral fellowships at schools like University of North Carolina at Chapel Hill, University of Southern Florida, and Dartmouth College.